-The County has adopted the California Building Code, with no modifications amendments that might make ((pose a constraint) to accommodating persons with disabilities.
+The County has adopted the California Building Code, with no modifications amendments that might pose a constrain to accommodating persons with disabilities.
 The County imposes no addition building standards for the construction of any type of housing for persons with disabilities.